anthonywong/chinese-ims-doc/index.rst

 Types of Chinese input methods
 ==============================

-There are two big classes of Chinese input methods:
+There are two big classes of Chinese input methods.
+Each one will be detailed in the next two sections.

 IM based on the sounds of words
 -------------------------------